-Swimming with Whales in Tonga
+Swimming with Whales Tonga

-In August I had the opportunity of a lifetime to swim with humpback whales in Tonga.
-Yes, you read that right SWIM with not just whale watch I was actually in the water with these beautiful creatures.
+Swimming with Whales in Tonga is one of the best wildlife experiences I have ever had.
+Yes, you read that right SWIM with whales not just whale watch I was actually in the water with these beautiful creatures.
 Here’s my experience swimming with whales Tonga.

 There are two places in the world where I know that it is legal to swim with whales.
 In Dominica you can swim with pilot whales and in Tonga you can swim with humpback whales.
 I do not believe it is legal to swim with the whales in Australia even though I see pictures posted from time to time.